marilyne-linkurious/documentation/content/user/content/manipulate/lasso.md

 Move the lasso around the nodes you are interested in selecting to select them.

-> You can also toggle lasso by simply clicking on the graph with the key `ctrl` or `cmd` (on MacOS) and move your mouse to create the lasso.
+> You can also use the lasso by pressing the `ctrl` key (`cmd` on MacOS) while dragging with the mouse to draw the outline of the desired selection.

 ![](Lasso.png)